azex/sknil/README.md

 ## Compliance

-Tested only with Bugzilla 4.4.10 under Linux distributions.
+Tested with Bugzilla 4.4.10 and 5.0.3 under Linux distributions.

-Should work for 4.4.11 (_not tested_).

 ## Screenshot